Let us learn about How to Install Configure Backup Hyper-V VMs with Altaro VM Backup. I use Altaro VM Backup to the backup SCCM lab environment.

 Configuration – Altaro VM Backup

-Altaro management console provides Drag and Drop options to go through the configuration of the backup.
-This drag and drop options are user-friendly and made admins life more easier.
+Altaro management console provides Drag and Drop options to go through the backup configuration.
+These drag and drop options are user-friendly and make admins’ life easier.

-The first step of the configuration is to connect to Hyper-V host from Altaro VM backup console.
-Once connected to hyper-v host, you can select which VMs you want to take backup.
+The first step of the configuration is to connect to the Hyper-V host from the Altaro VM backup console.
+Once connected to the hyper-v host, you can select which VMs you want to take backup.

 Video Tutorial – Backup Hyper-V VMs using Altaro VM Backup

 I tried to explain the following features of Altaro VM backup in the below video.
-Hope this will help to backup Hyper-V VMs for some of IT Pros.
+I hope this will help back up Hyper-V VMs for some IT Pros.